gimli-rs/gimli/README.md

 gimli = "0.19.0"
 ```

-The minimum supported rust version is 1.32.0.
+The minimum supported Rust version is 1.32.0.

 ## Documentation